rjmcf/HeirtombPostmortem/index.markdown

 ## Uh-Oh It's Sunday

 I started Sunday morning by trying to implement the towers.
 Initially, I was thinking that they would be very difficult to implement, as I was imagining them swivelling around and firing directly at enemies.
-Max had a better suggestion, that they just fire in all cardinal directions every so many turns.
+Max had a better suggestion, that they just fire in all cardinal directions (North, South, East, West) every so many turns.
 This felt good, as it added to the strategy required of the player when they were placing these towers.
 It was also great that it would make them so much easier to implement!

 Or so I thought.